mapwatch/mapwatch/CONTRIBUTING.md

 # Release

-The website is automatically built and deployed on release by [Travis-CI](https://travis-ci.org/github/mapwatch/mapwatch).
+Each git-push to the master branch is automatically built and deployed by [Travis-CI](https://travis-ci.org/github/mapwatch/mapwatch).
 [CI configuration](https://github.com/mapwatch/mapwatch/blob/master/.travis.yml).

-The downloadable Electron app is a little more complex, and is not automated: https://www.electron.build/configuration/publish#recommended-github-releases-workflow
+The downloadable Electron app is a little more complex, and is less automated: https://www.electron.build/configuration/publish#recommended-github-releases-workflow

-* [Create a *draft* release](https://github.com/mapwatch/mapwatch/releases).
-No tag.
-Name it after the next version number.
-* Commit some stuff.
-CI will add its files to the draft release created above.
-* When ready, click "publish" on your draft release.
-Can't change it afterward.
+There should always be a *draft release* in progress, invisible to the public, on [the releases page](https://github.com/mapwatch/mapwatch/releases).
+CI keeps it updated with an executable from the latest build.

+* When the draft release looks ready, click "publish".
+It becomes user-visible and the executable can't be changed anymore.
+* Draft the next release, so CI can post previews of the next version:
+  * Bump the version number in [electron's package.json](https://github.com/mapwatch/mapwatch/blob/master/packages/electron2/package.json), probably with `npm version patch`.
+Commit and push.
+  * [Create a draft release on the releases page](https://github.com/mapwatch/mapwatch/releases).
+Name and tag should match the above package.json version, with a leading `v` - `v1.0.2`, for example.

 # Resources